Mir Syed Hussain Simnani

-Mir Syed Hussain Simnani was an Indian Sufi saint from the 8th century Hijri, known for his role in the spread of Islam in the Kashmir Valley.
-He hailed from simnan in Iran and is celebrated for his philanthropic mission and spiritual teachings in South Kashmir's Kulgam district.
-He is a descendant of the Muhammad through his grandson Imam Hussain, being the 16th in direct descent from Ali.
+Mir Syed Hussain Simnani was a Kashmiri Sufi saint from the 8th century Hijri, known for his role in the spread of Islam in the Kashmir Valley.
+He hailed from Simnan in Iran and is celebrated for his philanthropic mission and spiritual teachings in South Kashmir's Kulgam district.
+He is a descendant of the Islamic prophet Muhammad through his grandson Imam Hussain, being the 16th in direct descent from Ali.
 He was the disciple and cousin of the Sufi saint Mir Syed Ali Hamdani and the younger brother of Syed Tajuddin Hamdani.

 Early life and background

 His arrival in Kashmir, along with other Sayyids during the reign of Sultan Shahab ud din, greatly influenced the region's religious landscape.
 He chose Kulgam as his permanent abode, where he was engaged in spreading Islam and was eventually buried at a spot on a cliff overlooking the river Veshaw.

 Life

 He played a significant role in the spread of Islam in Kashmir through his missionary work and spiritual influence.
 Here are some key contributions he made: